US Hops - NL Warehouse

 Although most craft brewers use Willamette as an aroma addition, that doesn’t mean that it isn’t an excellent bittering hop.
 The aroma tones of the hop are lovely and have produced some beautiful beers when used as a late addition, but it has also produced some excellent beers when used in the bittering stages too.

-It is worth experimenting with Willamette to find out the perfect time for its addition into your brew.
+It is worth experimenting with Willamette to find out the perfect time for its addition to your brew.
 This all depends on the flavours you want, of course.
 Willamette has lots of characters to add, but they are indeed quite subtle.
 This can suit some craft beers exceptionally well, but others may need a little fruit and spice which can be added in the form of another aroma hop.